rossta/rossta.github.com/source/blog/2016-01-18-whats-new-in-ruby-2-3-enumerable.md

  [2016-06-07 12:00:00 -0400]]
 ```

-So in short, `Enumerable` in Ruby 2.3 gives us both a negative and a positive variation, `grep_v` and `chunk_when` respectively, on existing methods.
+So in short, `Enumerable` in Ruby 2.3 gives us both a negative and a positive variation, `grep_v` and `chunk_while` respectively, on existing methods.

 ---